kreier/T-80/README.md

-# T-80
+# T-80 Robot car with Bluetooth control
-Viet's robot with solar power

-Details for the code can be found in the [Wiki](https://github.com/kreier/T-80/wiki).
+This robot was build and programmed on March 6th, 2019.
+This is the finished sample:

 ![Robot](robotcar.jpg)

+## Materials

+Details for the code can be found in the [Wiki](https://github.com/kreier/T80/wiki).